-The code is now written in object-oriented style.
-This means that the script's integration now works a little bit different.
+The code is written in object-oriented style.
 See the example file gb.php for more information.
-Furthermore you can set a timezone for the script since PHP5 requires a timezone setting which might not be set in all PHP environments.
+Furthermore you can set a timezone for the script since PHP requires a timezone setting (this is the case since PHP5) which might not be set in all PHP environments.

 See change log for more information.

 - no database system is needed since all the contents and settings get stored in an XML file

 - SPAM protection without using a captcha or other irritating stuff

 - notification on new entries vie e-mail (disengageable)